 Beijing, China Semester:

-Levinson Program students normally spend either their junior spring semester or senior fall semester in Beijing at Peking University's School of International Studies (SIS), one of China’s most prominent universities.
+Levinson Program students normally spend either their junior spring semester or senior fall semester in Beijing at Peking University (commonly known as “Beida”), one of China’s most prominent universities.
 They take three courses: 1) CAPS 4001 China in Transition, which is taught in English by a Cornell faculty; 2) CAPS 4002 Chinese Perspectives on International and Global Affairs, which is taught in English by a member of the faculty at the School of International Studies; and 3) a Chinese language course at a 3000 level or above (CHIN 3351 or CHIN 3352; CHIN 4451 or 4452; equivalent to regular Cornell courses CHIN 3301 and CHIN 3302, CHIN 4411 and 4412, respectively).
 A Chinese language course at a 3000 level may be available for minors and other participating students.
 Majors are strongly encouraged to take 4000-level Chinese course during the CAPS semester in Beijing.
-Students are also encouraged to take (for Cornell credit) or audit other available courses offered by Peking University (commonly known as "Beida") faculty at SIS.
-To learn more about travel experiences during the Beijing semester, click here
+Students are also encouraged to take other available courses offered by Beida faculty under CAPS 4888 for Cornell credit.
+To learn more about experiences during the Beijing semester, click here.

 Students are strongly encouraged to interact with Chinese students while studying at Beida.
 They will find a lot to explore and experience in Beijing and around the country.